bzquan/CucumberCpp/README.md

 1. Uncompress CucumberC++.Windows.7z.You can download CucumberCpp.ex_ and change extension to exe if you have ready installed CucumberC++.Windows package.
 2. Install Microsoft Visual C++ Redistributable Package 2015.
 You can download it from Microsoft site.
 3. Start CucumberCpp.exe
-4. Using non-English specifications in Gherkin when generating executable specification
-    - Check "Support unicode" button if you use Visual Studio 2015.
-Non-English names, e.g. Japanese, Chinese, are used in feature class name, scenario class names and function names.
-    - Uncheck "Support unicode" button if you use gcc.
-Unicode identifiers are used in feature class name, scenario class names and function names.
-Because g++ does not support UTF-8 characters in identifiers yet.

 # Building Cucumber/C++
 1. Install Qt5.6